Use of bus lanes

 A guide to bus lanes including information on when bus lanes operate, who can use them and what the road markings mean.

-Bus lanes are shown by road markings and signs that indicate which (if any) other vehicles are permitted to use the bus lane.
-In Belfast city centre the legislation allows permitted taxis, motorcycles and bicycles to use bus lanes.
+Bus lanes are defined by road markings and signs that show which vehicles are permitted to use the bus lane.

-Unless otherwise indicated, you should not drive in a bus lane during its period of operation.
+You should not drive in a bus lane during its hours of operation, unless you're driving a permitted vehicle.

 City centre (kerbside bus lane)